Ring Road: A road trip like no other, full of adventure and surprises

-Route 1, commonly known as Ring Road, is 830 miles of adventure and surprises.
-A road trip like no other, running the entire country and connecting the most populous parts, including Reykjavík, the capital of the country.
-It's the most travelled route around Iceland.
+Route 1, commonly known as Ring Road, is 830 miles of adventure and surprises in Iceland.
+A road trip like no other, running the entire country and connecting the most populous parts.
+It's one of the most scenic drives in the world.